samlouiscohen/nlp-sentiment-analysis/README.md

 Also, alongside each vanilla representation I included one implementing tf–idf, or "short for term frequency–inverse document frequency".

-After performing cross validation on the training set, I noted that suprisingly vanilla unigram had the bes performance with an accuracy hovering around 84%.
+After performing cross validation on the training set, I noted that suprisingly vanilla unigram had the best performance with an accuracy hovering around 84%.